 The Basics of Recruitment

 Recruitment is the period when sororities seek new members to join their chapters.
-Sorority events at SFA are hosted by SFAPA throughout the summer at Freshmen Orientation.
-At SFAPA-sponsored events, you'll get the chance to meet members from multiple campus sororities.
+Sorority events at SFA are hosted by NPC throughout the summer at New Student Orientation.
+At NPC-sponsored events, you'll get the chance to meet members from multiple campus sororities.
 At all events you'll learn about Greek activities, new member programs and, perhaps most importantly, get a feel for the uniqueness of each chapter.

 Because each sorority at SFA does have its own unique qualities, it's important for you to keep an open mind throughout Recruitment.
 By asking questions, you can better decide where you fit best.